yinchi/digital-hospitals/digital-hospitals-docs/source/modules_overview.md

 ## FastAPI

 Each module will have a FastAPI interface.
 To view the generated Swagger documentation for each interface, click [here](/dev){.external}.

+Inputs to each interface shall be validated using [Pydantic](https://docs.pydantic.dev/latest/api/base_model/).
+Only the fields required to deliver the defined functionality should be included in the validation &mdash; Pydantic ignores additional fields by default.
+This allows for the API to be extended in the future without breaking previous versions; however, fields should *never* be removed.